patilav/Distributed-Computing/1-rpc/GARNOCK-JONES-Tony-distributed_object_model_for_java.md

 independently.
 The programmer has no control over this process (other than the ability to mark concrete classes as being full-fledged distributed objects subject to RMI's distributed garbage collection system).
-This makes a very visible `seam' at the boundary between distributed and non-distributed code: programmers must think quite differently about the notions of equivalence they are relying upon in each case [4].
+This makes a very visible 'seam' at the boundary between distributed and non-distributed code: programmers must think quite differently about the notions of equivalence they are relying upon in each case [4].
 In addition, the lack of control over object copying